pnpm/pnpm.io/docs/npmrc.md

 What level of logs to report.
 Any logs at or higher than the given level will be shown.
 Or use `--silent` to turn off all logging.

-### independent-leaves

-* Default: **false**
-* Type: **Boolean**

-If true, symlinks leaf dependencies directly from the global store.
-Leaf dependencies are packages that have no dependencies of their own.
-Setting this config to `true` might break some packages that rely on location but gives an average of **8% installation speed improvement**.

 ### verify-store-integrity